tom-krieger/puppetlabs-servicenow_change_requests/README.md

 ### System Requirements & Compatibility

-These are the requirements for the latest version of the module, see the [Compatibility matrix](https://github.com/puppetlabs/puppetlabs-servicenow_change_requests/blob/master/COMPATIBILITY.md) for more specific details.
+These are the minimum requirements for the latest version of the module, see the [Compatibility matrix](https://github.com/puppetlabs/puppetlabs-servicenow_change_requests/blob/master/COMPATIBILITY.md) for more specific details.
-* Puppet Enterprise 2019.8.5 or higher
+* Puppet Enterprise 2019.8.x / 2021.x
-* CD4PE 4.8.0 or higher
+* CD4PE 4.11.0 or higher
 * ServiceNow Paris or higher

 ### Preparing ServiceNow